 A Note for Parents of prospective TIPS participants

-Under my leadership, we will do everything possible to create a safe space for the young people to work together with mature and respectful adults as we all learn to be the change we wish to see.
-We will cooperate with you and your families, trying to schedule sessions and activities in ways that fit your realities.
-At the same time, we will ask that the TIPS members make these sessions a priority in their full lives.
+Under my leadership, we do everything possible to create a safe space for the young people to work together with mature and respectful adults as we all learn to be the change we wish to see.
+We cooperate with you and your families, trying to schedule sessions and activities in ways that fit your realities.
+At the same time, we ask that the TIPS members make these sessions a priority in their full lives.
 If you have any concerns or questions, please feel free to call or email me.

 In peace and hope,